Big Brothers Big Sisters of MissoulaBecome a mentor for a child in the Missoula area.

 Families First Children’s Museum

-Located downtown near Caras Park and A Carousel for Missoula, Families First Children’s Museum works to strengthen community by empowering families through parent education and learning through play.
-The museum features hands-on interactive exhibits for ages 0-8 and educational programs designed to support children’s physical, creative, emotional and social development.
+Families First Children’s Museum works to strengthen community by empowering families through parent education and learning through play.
+The community-based exhibit program will feature hands-on interactive experiences designed to support children’s physical, creative, emotional and social development.

 Hours: Volunteers typically work 1-2 hour shifts.

 For additional information, please contact Families First Children’s Museum